prashantkhandelwal/Popcorn/Deployment/README.md

 $ terraform plan
 ```

 Verify the details outputted by `plan` command.
-If all looks good to you then, then apply these configuration with `apply` command.
+If all looks good to you, then apply these configuration with `apply` command.

 ```shell
 $ terraform apply